what is the best file compressor

 Best format for maximum possible compression ratio

-ZPAQ is the winner in terms of maximum attainable compression, but is slower than other formats.
+ZPAQ ultra is the winner in terms of maximum attainable compression, but is slower than other formats either in compression and, notably, in extraction.

 What is the most powerful file compressor?